Henri Gui: Career

 He also appeared in the television series Airs de France as Comte Tassilo in La Comtesse Maritza (1959).

 Discography

 Gui took part in recordings of French language excerpts from Rêve de Valse by Oscar Straus in 1960, Le Pays du Sourire in 1960, and Paillasse (Silvio) conducted by Jésus Etcheverry on the Classiques Pour Tous label.
-As Figaro he participated in excerpts from the French version Il barbiere di Siviglia (Le Barbier de Seville) on Polaris/Véga.
+As Figaro he participated in excerpts from the French version of Il barbiere di Siviglia (Le Barbier de Seville) on Polaris/Véga.
 He was the solo singer in Le Souper - opéra pour un personage by Marius Constant for Philips (Collection Trésors Classiques) with soloists of the ORTF chorus conducted by Marcel Couraud in 1969.
+Excerpts from Daniel-Lesur's Andrea del Sarto with French radio forces under Rosenthal were issued by Inédits ORTF/Barclay.

 He sang Mercutio on the 1969 EMI recording of Roméo et Juliette with the Théâtre National de l'Opéra company conducted by Alain Lombard.
 There were two Offenbach roles; Landry in La Chanson de Fortunio conducted by Alain Pâris (Bourg BG 2007, 1973) and Bobinet in La Vie parisienne conducted by François Rauber (French Decca 117 011, 1974).